weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 The first equality holds by (63) and (70), the second by (69), the third by part (b), and the last by the definition of dw.

-The general case of (¢) follows from the special case just proved, if we apply (a).
+The general case of (c) follows from the special case just proved, if we apply (a).
 This completes the proof.

 and Theorem